-Here’s a story about the messenger menu using the analog phone to illustrate the problem faced by Businesses on Messenger today
+Here’s a story about the current state of the persistent menu using the analog phone to illustrate the problem faced by Businesses on Messenger today.

 Imagine that a customer calls your store’s telephone number.
 It rings and rings until finally, the customer hangs up because no one was there on the other end.